openziti/ziti-tunnel-apple/README.md

-# Ziti Packet Tunnels for macOS and iOS
+# Ziti Packet Tunnelers for macOS and iOS
-Apple Network Extension Packet Tunnel Providers and associated UIs for macOS and iOS
+Packet tunneling provider app and appex for macOS and iOS

 ## Prerequisities
 * Apple Developer account and membership in NetFoundry Inc development team